Mega Mewtwo Y Raid Guide – Best Counters, Weakness, CP & Strategy

 Normal weather Level 20

-Weather boosted Level 25
+Windy weather boosted Level 25

-Best Counters During Windy Weather
+Best Counters in Windy Weather

 • Mega Tyranitar